(2+1)d Lattice Models and Tensor Networks for Gapped Phases with Categorical Symmetry: Generalized Gauging in Fusion Surface Model

 We note that objects $\rho$, $\sigma$, and $\lambda$ are not necessarily simple, meaning that they can be isomorphic to finite direct sums of simple objects.
 Similarly, 1-morphisms $f$ and $g$ are not necessarily simple.

 The state space $\mathcal{H}$ of the model is the vector space of 2-morphisms that are represented by the fusion diagrams of the following form:

-The dynamical variables of the model are living on the plaquettes, edges, and vertices of the honeycomb lattice.
+Here, the colored vertical surfaces and colored vertical edges are labeled by the input objects $\rho$, $\sigma$, and $\lambda$, and the input 1-morphisms $f$ and $g$, respectively.
+In particular, the vertical surfaces of the same color are labeled by the same object, and the vertical edges of the same color are labeled by the same 1-morphism.\footnote{The configuration of the colored surfaces and colored edges in \eqref{eq: state space} is the most general one consistent with the translation invariance.
+In the subsequent sections, we often choose $\rho = \sigma = \lambda$ and $f = g$.} These objects and 1-morphisms are not the dynamical variables of the model.
+The dynamical variables live instead on the plaquettes, edges, and vertices of the honeycomb lattice on the horizontal plane.
 These dynamical variables are labeled by objects $\{\Gamma_i \mid i \in P\}$, 1-morphisms $\{\Gamma_{ij} \mid [ij] \in E\}$, and 2-morphisms $\{\Gamma_{ijk} \mid [ijk] \in V\}$ of the input fusion 2-category $\mathcal{C}$.
 Here, $P$, $E$, and $V$ denote the set of all plaquettes, the set of all edges, and the set of all vertices.
 The configuration of the dynamical variables is constrained by the input data $(\rho, \sigma, \lambda; f, g)$ so that the fusion diagram in \eqref{eq: state space} makes sense.
 For example, $\Gamma_{ij}$ in \eqref{eq: state space} is a 1-morphism from $\Gamma_i \square \rho$ to $\Gamma_j$.\footnote{All the colored surfaces in \eqref{eq: state space} are oriented from back to front, while all the white plaquettes are oriented from bottom to top.} We note that different configurations of dynamical variables $\{\Gamma_i, \Gamma_{ij}, \Gamma_{ijk}\}$ may lead to the same 2-morphism, i.e., the same state in $\mathcal{H}$.

 The state space $\mathcal{H}$ can be described more explicitly as follows.
 First, we choose a representative of each connected component of simple objects of $\mathcal{C}$.
 In addition, we also choose a representative of each isomorphism class of simple 1-morphisms of $\mathcal{C}$.
 We then consider a vector space $\mathcal{H}^{\prime}$ spanned by all possible configurations of the dynamical variables on the honeycomb lattice.
 Here, the dynamical variables on the plaquettes and edges take values in the set of representatives that we chose, while those on the vertices take values in the set of basis 2-morphisms that fit into the fusion diagram.
 To obtain the state space $\mathcal{H}$, we apply a projector $\widehat{\pi}_{\text{LW}}$ to $\mathcal{H}^{\prime}$ so that the states in $\mathcal{H}^{\prime}$ are identified with each other in $\mathcal{H}$ if they give rise to the same 2-morphism in $\mathcal{C}$.
 That is, we have